Xage1/alx-higher_level_programming/0x19-postmortem/README.md

 Incident Response Review: Evaluate the incident response process to identify areas for improvement, including faster escalation paths and communication protocols.

 This postmortem outlines the timeline, root cause, resolution, and corrective/preventative measures taken in response to the recent web stack outage.
-By implementing these improvements, we aim to fortify our infrastructure against similar incidents and enhance the overall reliability of our services.
+By implementing these improvements, we aim to fortify our infrastructure against similar incidents and enhance the overall reliability of our service.